rconfig/laravel-netbox-api/README.md

 ## Laravel NetBox for rConfig
 NetBox is an open source web application designed to help manage and document computer networks.

 This repository is a Laravel wrapper for the NetBox API forked from wickedsoft/laravel-netbox and pared back for use in rConfig.
-If has been tested on and update for PHP 8.1+ and Laravel 10+.
+If has been tested on and updated for PHP 8.1+ and Laravel 10 & 11.

 All endpoints area available per below, but not all are tested.
 Please log issues if you find any that are not working.